SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Non-volatile-Data-Storage/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 sl_token_set_data(TOKEN_LED0_ON_OFF, 1, &led0OnOffStatus, sizeof(led0OnOffStatus));
 ```

-Since this hands-on is designed for new users to the Silicon Labs, we will focus on the basic token usage, if you are interested about how to write the counter token, please read the section [3.4.1.1 Accessing Counter Tokens](https://www.silabs.com/documents/public/application-notes/an1154-tokens-for-non-volatile-storage.pdf) of AN1154.
+Since this hands-on is designed for new users to the Silicon Labs stack, we will focus on the basic token usage, if you are interested about how to write the counter token, please read the section [3.4.1.1 Accessing Counter Tokens](https://www.silabs.com/documents/public/application-notes/an1154-tokens-for-non-volatile-storage.pdf) of AN1154.

 #### 3.1.2.2 Accessing Indexed Dynamic Tokens